23 School Britannia

 ‘What,’ I replied, trying to break the ice.

-‘Who’s this clown?’ one of them said, not caring if I heard, ‘ Where do they find them ?
+‘Who’s this clown?’ one of them said, pushing my buttons, not caring if I heard, ‘ Where do they find them ?
 When are we gonna get a real teacher?’

 ‘What would you know?’